 Furthermore, it should be done at least once a day or as necessary since there are times when clients are on medications and they would have copious secretions; which in some cases mimics a projectile motion upon coughing.
 Educating the client to have a cloth or tissue to catch his secretion might be helpful in this case.

-Routine care of this artificial airway should be accompanied with keen observation of client’s reaction/s.
-A complete set of emergency tracheostomy equipment should be always visible and available in bedside, in case the indwelling tube is accidentally dislodged.
+Routine care of this artificial airway should be accompanied by keen observation of client’s reaction/s.
+A complete set of emergency tracheostomy equipment should be always visible and available at the bedside, in case the indwelling tube is accidentally dislodged.

 The emergency tracheostomy equipment is composed of: